aklos/slogidex/README.md

 <p align="center"> <img alt="Autotool" width="880" height="350" src="https://github.com/aklos/autotool/blob/main/src/banner.svg"> </p>

-Autotool, or "Automation tool", is an evironment for writing and executing processes inspired by the concept of gradual automation.
+Autotool, or "Automation tool", is a desktop application for writing and executing processes inspired by the concept of gradual automation.
 It's pretty simple: formalize a process into discrete steps, then try to replace some of the steps with automated scripts.

 The point of Autotool is to make *that* process easier with